uivlis/conditional-tokens/source/pm-trading-ui-rewards.md

 Transaction hash: 0xa2694e3924137116e59501cf54d5fa24e2432ae052e11d40cbfe93b689861870
 ```

-Save RewardClaimHandler address you got, you'll need it in the next section.
+Save the RewardClaimHandler address you got, you'll need it in the next section.

 ## Filling the contracts with winners and prize amounts